pablisch/music_library_database_app/recipes/get_albums_route_design.md

 Query params: |
 Body params:  |
 --------------------------
-  Response:   |  List of all albums
+  Response:   |  List of all album titles

 ## 2. Design the Response